tallforasmurf/CoBro/README.md

 * Starts pre-loading comics as soon as the program launches;

-* Displays comic's names in bold when there is an unread episode;
+* Displays comic names in bold when there is an unread episode;

 These conveniences are not available reading the same comics in Chrome or Firefox.
 I'd have to use the browser's